 This deliverable introduces the online aggregates and describes the general concepts and design principles behind their implementation.
 It provides examples explaining the problem statement and the motivation behind them.
-At this phase of the project, we first provided the initial design of this framework, which is based on the semantic multi-version concurrency control implementation of the central data repository of the project.
+We firstly provided the initial design of this framework, which is based on the semantic multiversion concurrency control implementation of the central data repository of the project.
 The design of this prototype along with an initial implementation had been already delivered in the first phase of the project, integrating the core mechanism of this component with the query engine of the central data repository, whose improvements and features have been already described in the corresponding deliverables of T3.1 and T3.2.
 This integration allowed the support of the definition of the online aggregates in a declarative way, using standard SQL syntax and delegating their execution to the query engine of the data management layer.
-As a result, significant effort has been put into the design of the SQL extensions and the documentation on how to use the real-time analytics.
+As a result, significant effort had been put into the design of the SQL extensions and the documentation on how to use the real-time analytics.
 This documentation has been provided in deliverable, to allow the developers of the analytical algorithms of the pilot cases to utilise them.
-At the end of the second phase of the project, the integration with the query engine has been delivered, and thus, more advanced features and a combination of aggregate operations can be now supported and are described in the corresponding additional section of this deliverable.

-In this second version, we give more technical information regarding the execution of such statements by the query, along with initial benchmarking results, comparing our implementation against the traditional use of such statements.
-The third and final version of this document will provide the complete documentation of this framework, along with its validation using experimentation and use cases demonstrating its use.
+At the end of the second phase of the project, the integration with the query engine had been delivered, and thus, more advanced features and a combination of aggregate operations can be now supported and are described in the corresponding additional section of this deliverable.
+We then gave a more technical information regarding the execution of such statements by the query, along with initial benchmarking results, comparing our implementation against the traditional use of such statements.
+In this third and final version of this document, we additionally provide the results of an extended benchmarking that took place in order to validate the performance evaluation of our implementation regarding the overhead that is expected to be added during data ingestion at very high rates.